 The Group particularly focuses on its liquidity profile within the time horizon of the next 12-24 months, considering projected cash flow from operations and the maturity structure of both debt obligations and financial investments.
-More than 80% of the liquidity available to the Group is accessible within less than 3 months and most of the remainder within one year.
-25% of the Group's debt is due in the next 2 years, 64% in 2 to 5 years and the remaining 11% in more than 5 years, however.
+Almost 80% of the liquidity available to the Group is accessible within less than 3 months and most of the remainder within one year.
+32% of the Group's financial debt (excluding the conditional commitment to acquire NCI's shares) is due in the next 2 years, 65% in 2 to 5 years and the remaining 3% in more than 5 years, however.